 Randall Parrish (1858-1923) – A minister, journalist, and later an author of history and fiction, Parrish was well known for his “dime novels.”

-Charles Montgomery Skinner (1852-1907) – An American writer, he published collections of myths, legends, and folklore found in the United States and across the world.
+Charles Montgomery Skinner (1852-1907) – An American writer, he published collections of myths, legends, and folklore found in the United States and worldwide.